MaximeCordeil/ImAxes/README.md

 Visualisations are created by pulling out axes from the *axes shelf* and by assembling them in space:

   * Hold 2 axes parallel to each other, you get a parallel coordinate.
-  * Make them perpendicular and touch, you get a 2D scatterplot
+  * Make 2 axes perpendicular and connect the ends, you get a 2D scatterplot
   * Add a third perpendicular axis, you get a 3D scatterplot
-  * Extend visualisation by extending the axes ...
+  * Extend visualisation by adding more axes and you will obtain matrices
+  * Place visualisations close to each other to connect them

+Check the [video](https://www.youtube.com/watch?v=hxqJJ934Reg) to learn the interactions.

 ### Changing the visualisation styles
-Press the *Menu* button on the HTC vive controller (or you Mixed-realiy device) and you will this menu popup.
+Press the *Menu* button on the HTC vive controller (or you Mixed-realiy device) and you will see this menu popup.

 *[image menu]*

 You can change the color scheme:
   * bind a palette to a categorical dimension
-  * bind a gradient color (change min/max colors) to a continuous variable *[image menu]*
+  * bind a gradient color (change min/max colors) to a continuous variable

+*[image menu]*

 You can change the visualisation style:
   * If you have a time series dataset (or a trail set dataset) *and* your data are ordered properly by id in the CSV/TSV source file, you can change the visualisation to show connected dots like this:
 *[image menu]*

 ## Roadmap
 This is a *beta version of ImAxes*, it means that it is not bug-free and does not contain all the data visualisation features for now.